Senegal Health Care and Vaccinations

 Food and Drink

-All water should be regarded as being potentially contaminated, and water used for drinking, brushing teeth or making ice should first be boiled or otherwise sterilised.
+All water should be regarded as being potentially contaminated and should be boiled before drinking.
+You can, however, use tap water for washing and brushing teeth (unless you have a sensitive stomach).
 Bottled water is readily available everywhere.
-Milk is likely to be unpasteurised and should be boiled.
-Alternatively, use powdered or tinned milk, both of which are available.
 Avoid dairy products which are likely to have been made from unpasteurised milk.
 Only eat well-cooked meat and fish, preferably served hot.
 Vegetables should be cooked and fruit peeled.